pulp/plugin_template/README.md

   pydocstyle            Boolean, whether to have flake8 use pydocstyle to check for compliance with
                         Python docstring conventions.

-  python_version        Python version to use in the CI.
-Currently only 3.6 and 3.8 are supported.

   release_user          The GitHub user that is associated with the RELEASE_TOKEN secret on GitHub.
                         The username and token are used to push the Changelog and version bump commits created by the release workflow.
 The default is 'pulpbot'.